In this two part series we’re going to look at valuation of raw materials for the AAT Advanced Diploma.

-In this two-part article we are looking at inventory valuation, specifically focusing on:
+In this article, we’re looking at inventory valuation, specifically focusing on:

 - How to recognise which inventory method an organisation is using